nbrochec/ipt_tilde/README.md

     - `get_classnames`: get the name of each class in alphabetic order
     - `get_seglen`: get the number of samples on to make the inference
 - [ ] Add outlet that returns the detected classname as a string/symbol.
 Outlets are then: classname, classindex, distribution, latency, dumpout?
-- [ ] Add condition to start inference, absolute sum of samples must be higher than 0
 - [ ] Add dB threshold to start inference?
 The user could specify it with a message/slider
 - [ ] Perform resampling before stacking samples for inference (number of samples is unchanged)
 - [ ] Set the number of samples to 7168 by default, update with the value found with method `get_seglen`